The Complete Guide to Exchanging Foreign Currency

 Banks and Credit Unions

 Most major commercial banks will have foreign currency available for you to exchange.
-Your bank may only charge you the exchange rate and no additional fees depending on the currency you want to exchange.
+And depending on the currency you’re looking for, your bank may only charge you the exchange rate and no additional fees.
 In this case, you may nab the most cost-effective method to exchange currency.

 Online Currency Conversion